 Parent-Teacher Nights are another way of ensuring that the communication between teachers and parents are effective.
-Parent-Teacher Nights generally occur a number of times throughout the year, when assessments and reports have been completed.
+Parent-Teacher Nights generally occur at the end of Terms 2 and 3 when assessments and reports have been completed.
 You will be notified of specific dates at the beginning of each year.

-A booking system is in place to ensure that teachers are able to see as many families as possible, and all appointments are made online.
+A booking system is in place to ensure that teachers are able to see as many families as possible, and all appointments are made through the Office.